mickuehl/edgepi/docs/setup_raspberry.md

 #### Step 9: Bring your Raspberry Pi up-to-date

-Update your operating system to the latest version of everything
+Update your operating system to the latest version of everything.

 ```shell